|1. What is the Bretton Woods system?|

 Invasion of Normandy (June 6, 1944)

-The political complement of this meeting to establish United Nations was held in San Francisco and the charter was signed in June 1945 (after Germany's surrender).
+This meeting to establish United Nations was held in San Francisco and the charter was signed in June 1945 (after Germany's surrender).

 UN came into existence in October 1945.
 The Articles of Agreement was signed in December 1945.
 The next year, the By-laws were adopted at a meeting in Savanna, Georgia (March 8-18, 1946).